biscuit-auth/website/content/docs/guides/revocation.md

 ### Download diffs

+When the revocation list grows, it might be easier to only download the list of recently revoked tokens.
+Since that list is append-only, the easiest way might be to store the list in a database table with an incremented id column and give the latest id with the revocation list.
+When services try to download the revocation list, they can send their last known id, and the server can send the most recent changes.

+While this relies on a central revocation service, it can be lighter than a stateful system because that central service is queried out of band, on regular intervals, instead of queried on each request of each service.

+This can still be implemented over HTTP and rely on caching.
+It still suffers from a small delay before revocation is actually deployed.

 ### Queue based systems

+When we want a more dynamic solution, where revocation spreads as soon as possible, we should instead rely on a queue based system, like RabbitMQ or Kafka.
+In this architecture, every service subscribes on a queue on startup, and receive newly revoked tokens as they are published.

+This is the safest solution, as tokens are revoked everywhere as quickly as possible.
+It is also more complex to deploy because it needs a queueing system that must be monitored, scaled, etc.

+how to get the initial state
+how to purge the queue (if queues are not ephemeral)

 TODO:
 - we need all services to know about the revocation information quickly enough (once a token